 01 of 06

-In charming Bavaria 73 miles southwest of Munich, there lies one of the most famous castles in the world.
-Neuschwanstein was built in 1869 by mad King Ludwig II.
-It was constructed as a fantastic castle born straight from his imagination, not for defense, but for pleasure.
-A private summer retreat he never got to enjoy, the king mysteriously died nearby by drowning in Lake Starnber.
+In charming Bavaria 73 miles southwest of Munich, there lies one of the most famous castles in the world: Neuschwanstein was built in 1869 by mad King Ludwig II.
+It was constructed as a fantastic private summer retreat born straight from his imagination, not for defense but for pleasure.
+However, the king never got to enjoy it; he mysteriously died by drowning in nearby Lake Starnberg.

-Aside from its strange origins, the castle is a wonder.
+In addition to its strange origins, the castle is a wonder.
 There are turrets and even flush toilets and heating.
-Neuschwanstein is a homage to German composer Richard Wagner with many scenes from his operas depicted in the interior.
+Neuschwanstein is also an homage to German composer Richard Wagner, with many scenes from his operas depicted in the interior.
 In fact, Neuschwanstein shares the same name as the castle in Wagner's opera Lohengrin.

 Address: Alpseestrasse 12, 87645 Hohenschwangau

 Admission: €13 for adults,... €12 reduced, kids under 18 free